apache/pekko/docs/src/main/paradox/security/index.md

 ## Receiving Security Advisories

-The best way to receive any and all security announcements is to subscribe to the [Akka security list](https://groups.google.com/forum/#!forum/akka-security).
+The best way to receive any and all security announcements is to subscribe to the [Pekko security list](https://groups.google.com/forum/#!forum/akka-security).

 The mailing list is very low traffic, and receives notifications only after security reports have been managed by the core team and fixes are publicly available.